XinnyLiuu/StocksWatch/README.md

 ...
 ```

+Below is a code snippet of how we use prepared for our SQL statements

 With security becoming a major concern, we were wary of the management of user passwords.
 When we were using MySQL, we hashed the password string with the built in functionality of `sha256`, but that was not enough.
 As a result, we decided to use the __[crypto](https://nodejs.org/api/crypto.html)__ to help use generate a random salt of `32 bytes` before storing the hashed salt and password combination with `sha512` into the database.
 Upon registering onto our platform, users are given a salt that is unique to them.